sonos/torch-to-nnef/docs/tutos/1_getting_started.md

 We will now check with the tract cli that everything is working as expected.

-Let's first display the help of the command line we downloaded when we checked io between tract and PyTorch (step 2.)
+Let's first display the help of the command line we downloaded when we checked io between tract and PyTorch (in step 2.)

 ```bash title="Setup"
 alias tract=$HOME/.cache/svc/tract/0.21.13/tract